jhuckaby/pixl-logger/README.md

 };
 ```

 Your serializer function is expected to return a full formatted log row (line) ending in a EOL character.
+However, it can also return boolean `false`, in which case the line will not be logged at all.

 ### echoer